 University of Glasgow is known for it's academic work in the following disciplines:

-University of Glasgow's most influential alumni faculty include professors and professionals in the fields of Economics, Religious Studies, and Literature.
+University of Glasgow's most influential alumni faculty include professors and professionals in the fields of Economics, Medical, and Religious Studies.
 Here are some of University of Glasgow's most famous alumni: